Field Trip and Activity Information

 - Investigate Site, Develop and Document Plans for Activity.

 - Identify risks, analyze impact of risks, develop and implement plans to reduce risk to participants, leaders, self and others.
-The Risk Management Worksheet may be helpful in this process.
+Complete the Pre-Trip Site Evaluation: Field Trip Worksheet.
+Submit for approval to Department Chair.

 - Complete arrangements with owner/manager of site/area and support services if any.